SkylineCommunications/dataminer-docs-connectors/connector/doc/Bridge_Technologies_VB_Probe_Series.md

 ### Redundancy

-RF Redundancy is accessible via the Redundancy Page.
-The Active Input can only be set during Manual mode.
+You can access RF redundancy on the Redundancy page.
+The active input can only be set while *Manual* mode is active.

 ### Web Interface